 This construct implements the so-called 'soft-cut'.
-The control is defined as follows: If Condition succeeds at least once, the semantics is the same as (Condition, Action).
-If Condition does not succeed, the semantics is that of (\setminus + Condition, Else).
-In other words, if Condition succeeds at least once, simply behave as the conjunction of Condition and Action, otherwise execute Else.
-The construct is known under the name i f/3 in some other Prolog implementations.
+The control is defined as follows: If Condition succeeds at least once, the semantics is the same as (call(Condition), Action).24 If Condition does not succeed, the semantics is that of (\+ Condition, Else).
+In other words, if Condition succeeds at least once, simply behave as the conjunction of call(Condition) and Action, otherwise execute Else.
+The construct is known under the name if/3 in some other Prolog implementations.

-The construct $A \star -> B$, i.e., without an Else branch, is translated as the normal conjunction A, $B.^{24}$
+The construct $A \star -> B$, i.e., without an Else branch, the semantics is the same as (call(A), B).